kaygun/Clojure_Lectures/README.md

 * leiningen
 * gorilla-repl

-However, items 2 and 3 is enough as you will see:
+However, leiningen is enough as you will see:

 ### Leiningen